monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

     - leave the branch
     - stay in the branch

-3. For each term that will be orphaned, create the following columns in the spreadsheet (if it has not been done already):
+3. For each term that will be orphaned and "leave the branch", create the following columns in the spreadsheet (if it has not been done already):

 Label for the parent	| parent class |	source |	PMID |	Curator confidence
 --- | --- | --- | --- | ---